 When cycads, or coelacanths, or horseshoe crabs are called “living fossils”, there is an implication that these are very “ancient” organisms.
-But this is obvious bunkum: all living organisms are the descendents of LUCA; all living organisms have been evolving for at least 3500 million years; and all living organisms are therefore the venerable relics of an archaic lineage that stretches back to a time when the Earth was young and buxom and care-free.
+But this is obvious bunkum: all living organisms are the descendants of LUCA; all living organisms have been evolving for at least 3500 million years; and all living organisms are therefore the venerable relics of an archaic lineage that stretches back to a time when the Earth was young and buxom and care-free.
 Being a “surviving representative of an archaic lineage” is something that all living things have in common; it’s not something specific to “living fossils”.

 It’s also very difficult to judge whether a living organism is genuinely similar to a fossil form.
-Most of the ‘cycads’ found in the fossil record have actually turned out to belong to a quite different group of plants called the Bennettitaleans.
+Many of the ‘cycads’ found in the fossil record have actually turned out to belong to a rather different group of plants called the Bennettitaleans.
 Bennettitalean leaves look very similar to those of cycads, but their cones were embedded amongst their leaf-bases rather than borne in the whorl of leaves at the top.
-There are fossils that are thought to be more closely related to cycads than to any other living plants, but even these ‘true’ cycad fossils (e.g. Baenia/Nilssonia) often have dangly open cones quite different from the tight upright cones of living cycads.
+There are fossils that are thought to be more closely related to cycads than to any other living plants, but even these true cycad fossils (e.g. Baenia/Nilssonia) often have dangly open cones quite different from the tight upright cones of living cycads.
 It’s almost as if someone deliberately chose to ignore the differences in those features that didn’t fit the nice story about cycads being decrepit relics of a bygone age.

 Even if a fossil cycad’s morphology were absolutely identical in every conceivable way to a living cycad’s, there is much that does not fossilise easily (or at all): soft tissues, behaviour, favourite TV show.
-Even if these invisible features were somehow recorded, it would be inconceivable that their DNA sequences would have remained unchanged for millions of years.
+Even if these invisible features were somehow recorded, it would be inconceivable that their DNA sequences would have remained wholly unchanged for millions of years.
 In fact, this is very easily disproved in most cases, including the case of the cycads, as we’ve seen.
 Larry Moran makes the argument much more eloquently than I: evolution is not just about obvious changes in the conveniently fossilisable bits of living things, and the term “living fossil” gives an unhelpful impression of how evolution works.